 Students holding graduate assistantships awarded and/or administered by the iSchool must be registered for a minimum number of credit hours determined by the percentage time of the assistantship; students will be advised of the number of credit hours upon appointment.
 Students with graduate assistantships in the library or elsewhere on campus must follow the enrollment requirements for those departments.
 Information about applying for assistantships can be found in the Admissions section.

-A limited number of tuition waivers may be available to K-12 LIS Licensure students during the semester of their student teaching.
+A limited number of tuition waivers may be available to School Librarian Licensure students during the semester of their student teaching.
 More information about waivers is available from the Program Coordinator.

 The Certificate of Advanced Study is a 40-semester-hour course of study structured to allow students to design programs that meet specific educational and career goals.
-Students in the combined CAS/K-12 Library Information Specialist Licensure program must complete education coursework, field experiences and LIS coursework.
+Students in the combined CAS/School Librarian Licensure program must complete education coursework, field experiences and LIS coursework.
 Total completion time for this program varies from student to student depending on a variety of factors.
 Students have five years to complete the program.
 Upon admission to the licensure program, students' graduate transcripts are examined by a youth services faculty member to determine which, if any, courses taken for the students' MS in LIS are equivalent to iSchool courses required for licensure.
 This information is provided to the University of Illinois Council on Teacher Education (CoTE) Licensure Officer when a coursework audit is requested.
-Each student's course program and fieldwork requirements for the CAS/K-12 Library Information Specialist Licensure program are based on that audit and are developed by the student and his/her advisor.
+Each student's course program and fieldwork requirements for the CAS/School Librarian Licensure program are based on that audit and are developed by the student and his/her advisor.